+Schools have a legal obligation to provide a healthy and safe environment for employees, students and others.
 Schools also have an obligation to ensure that they are compliant under the review requirements of the Victorian Registration and Qualifications Authority (VRQA).

 Safety Assessment Process

 The assessment process involves a member/s of the OHS Team from the Industrial Relations Unit visiting schools and meeting with school leaders and, if applicable, the school’s Health and Safety Representative or Maintenance Coordinator to assist in making the school environment safe for employees , students, contractors, volunteers and visitors.

 The visit involves using the School Safety Assessment Checklist and conducting a desktop review and walk-through of the school site/s to identify potential hazards, and discussion of possible recommendations for improvement.
 The assessment checklist can also be used by schools to conduct a school safety self-assessment.

 Following the visit, a written report of the findings and recommendations will be sent to the Principal and/or Business Manager, and a follow up assessment appointment can be discussed.

 Areas that are focused on during a school safety assessment include: